Time for another salmon recipe. This, a wonderful discovery featuring an unusual taste accent and sauce for seafood.

 How to make Baked Pineapple Salmon

 Its so easy!
-Simply line a large baking dish (I use a 9×13) with foil, coat lightly with cooking spray.
+Simply line a large baking sheet or dish (I use a 9×13) with foil, coat lightly with cooking spray.
 Lay the pineapple slices on the foil.

 With a towel, pat the salmon dry, then season both sides with salt and pepper.
 Then, place on top of pineapple (skin side down if using skin-on salmon.)